krzentner/language-world/data/goal_py_md/peg-insert-side.py.md

 Here's some code that demonstrates how the robot can do a variety of tasks:

 ```
-# window-open: slide the window open to the left
-def window_open(robot):
-    # Steps:
-    #  1. Put gripper right of the window handle
-    #  2. Start pushing against the window handle to open the window
-    #  3. Push the window open harder
-    # If the robot's gripper is not vertically lined up with the window handle,
-    # we should move the gripper near the window handle to start pushing
-    if check("the robot's gripper is near the window handle"):
-        robot.move_gripper("forward aligned with the window handle")
-    # If the robot's gripper is near the window handle we can probably slide the
-    # window open now by moving the gripper left.
-    if check("the robot's gripper is in front of the window handle"):
-        robot.move_gripper("vertically aligned with the window handle")

 # push: slide the puck to the target location
 def push(robot):
     # Steps: